LLNL/CHAI/docs/sphinx/getting_started.rst

   $ mkdir build && cd build
   $ cmake -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda ../

+By default, CHAI will attempt to build with CUDA.
 CMake will provide output about which compiler is being used, and what version of CUDA was detected.
 Once CMake has completed, CHAI can be built with Make:

 .. code-block:: bash